 Participants may be granted loans from their fund accounts secured by their account balances.
 The limitation on the amount that can be borrowed at any time is the lesser of \$50,000 or 50% of the participant's vested account balance; the minimum loan amount is \$500.
 The repayment period of the loan cannot exceed five years, except for loans relating to the purchase of a primary residence for which the repayment period is fifteen years.
-The notes are secured by the balance in the participant's account and bear interest at a rate commensurate with local prevailing rates as determined quarterly by the Plan administrator.
-Principal and interest is paid ratably through payroll deductions Interest rates on such loans range from 3.25% to 4.5% at December 31, 2017.
-Loans bear interest at the prime rate fixed at the time of the loan.
-Participant loans have various maturity dates ranging from 2018 to 2022.
+The notes are secured by the balance in the participant's account and bear interest at the prime rate fixed as of the borrowing date.
+Principal and interest is paid ratably through payroll deductions.
+Interest rates on such loans range from 3.25% to 5.5% at December 31, 2020.
+Participant loans have various maturity dates ranging from 2021 to 2025.